HUMAN PERFORMANCE KNOWLEDGE MAY BE CRITICAL TO YOUR SURVIVAL.

 Nationally recognized LE instructor Mike Tosti is a 28-year law enforcement veteran, with over 20 years of training credentials.
 He retired out of Santa Rosa PD as the Investigative Bureau Lieutenant and previously held tenure with LAPD assigned to the prestigious OWB C.R.A.S.H.
 Unit, and the Special Problems Unit.
 He has experience as an FTO, Narcotics and Homicide Detective, Hostage Negotiator, SWAT Commander, K9 Sergeant and Motor Officer.
 Mike also supervised a DEA Task Force targeting transnational drug trafficking organizations.
 Mike is Veteran of the US Army and holds a Bachelor of Science in Criminal Justice from California Coast University.

-This course is eligible for use of Homeland Security Grant Programs, tracking number 15-33210.
-Homeland Security Grant funds may cover the cost of registration, travel, lodging, per-diem, and overtime.
+*This course is eligible for use of Homeland Security Grant Programs, tracking number 15-33210 to cover the cost of registration, travel, lodging, per-diem, and overtime.
 Please contact your local training officer, if you are applying outside of California the following website will provide you information on who to contact for your State: http://www.dhs.gov/state-homeland-security-and-emergency-services

-Open-Enrollment Sessions are 24 hours/3 days, currently scheduled in WA, Texas, and CA. In-house sessions available Nationwide.
+Open-Enrollment Sessions are 24 hours/3 days, currently scheduled in CA, TX, CO, AZ and WA.
+In-house sessions available Nationwide.